Chi-naza/payment_app/README.md

 # Payment App

--A Flutter App UI for payment
+- A Flutter App UI for payment
+- With Getx for routing